PHP-Open-Source-Saver/jwt-auth/README.md

 ## Credits
-[This repository it a fork from original tymonsdesigns/jwt-auth](https://github.com/tymondesigns/jwt-auth/wiki), we decided to fork and work independent because the original one was not being updated for long time and keep doing support for the application.
+[This repository is a fork from original tymonsdesigns/jwt-auth](https://github.com/tymondesigns/jwt-auth/wiki), we decided to fork and work independent because the original one was not being updated for long time and keep doing support for the application.

 ## Migrating from [`tymondesigns/jwt-auth`](https://github.com/tymondesigns/jwt-auth)